Asset Publisher

 Summary of Evidence

 Results of studies evaluating the use of transpupillary thermotherapy for the prevention or control of choroidal neovascularization lesions in individuals with age-related macular degeneration do not provide sufficient evidence to conclude that transpupillary thermotherapy improves loss of vision due to age-related macular degeneration.
-Based on the identified study weaknesses, lack of a control group and small sample size, the evidence is insufficient to prove that the technology results in an improvement in net health outcomes.
-Further study is needed using well-designed randomized control trials.
+Studies of TTT for treatment of choroidal neovascularization reported in the peer-reviewed medical literature are limited to retrospective analysis of uncontrolled case series and small, uncontrolled, short-term pilot studies.
+Further studies are needed using well-designed randomized control trials.
+The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

 Practice Guidelines and Position Statements